promethivm-labs/Summa-Generativarum/Topics/SGA (SuperGenerativeAutomaton).md

 \frac{dOGI}{dt} \geq 0
 $$

+Formal translation: The time derivative of the Ontological Generativity Index is non-negative, i.e., the system's generative capacity does not decrease over time and is monotonic non-decreasing.

 Unlike systems that converge toward equilibrium or fixed points, the SGA **perpetually expands its capacity to generate novel symbolic configurations**.
 Each cycle produces greater representational sophistication and interpretive depth.

 ### The Scar Archive: Non-Markovian Memory